 Snowflake pricing is per-second with a 60-second minimum.
 BigQuery on-demand charges per byte scanned, which rewards efficient queries and makes reducing BigQuery spend heavily dependent on query design.
 Redshift clusters run continuously unless paused.
 Databricks DBUs vary by workload type and cluster configuration.

 Inefficient queries or forgotten warehouses left running drain budget silently.
-A 1-second query can cost 60 seconds of compute due to minimum billing increments.
-Warm compute—warehouses that stay active between queries—adds up fast.
+If you're on Snowflake, keep in mind that a 1-second query can cost 60 seconds of compute due to the minimum billing increment.
+And warm compute—warehouses that stay active between queries because auto-suspend isn't configured—adds up fast, especially across multiple environments.

 Data movement across regions or clouds multiplies egress fees.
 Multi-cloud analytics architectures are particularly vulnerable here.

-Dashboards and scheduled reports generate background compute.
-A single dashboard refreshing hourly across many users can consume significant resources without anyone realizing it.
+Dashboards and scheduled reports generate background compute that rarely shows up in team-level cost tracking.
+A single dashboard refreshing hourly across many users can consume significant warehouse resources—but because no one "runs" it manually, no one feels responsible for the cost.

 Start by auditing your query patterns.
 Are they steady, bursty, or seasonal?
 This determines whether reserved or consumption pricing fits your environment.